Xilinx/Vitis-AI/alveo/examples/caffe/U-Net/README.md

 The quantize_train_test files are a kind of simulation version of quantization which can be exectued on CPU.

-The input block of the deploy.prototxt should be updated as the following.
+Using any text editor, the input block of the deploy.prototxt should be updated as the following.

 ```
 layer {